List of content you will read in this article:

 - High-speed internet, data connection, reliable traffic

-- New means of communication such as Twitter, Facebook, google encyclopedia, Wikipedia.
+- New means of communication such as Twitter, Facebook, google encyclopedia, and Wikipedia.

 - Non-volatile ram, solid-state devices